Ralph Olsen

-Ralph Kenneth Olsen (April 10, 1924 – November 28, 1994) was an American football player and coach.
+Ralph Kenneth Olsen (April 10, 1924 – November 28, 1994) was an American professional football player and coach.
 He played professional as defensive end in the National Football League (NFL).
-Olsen was drafted by the Green Bay Packers in the 32nd round of the 1947 NFL Draft and played with the team during the 1949 NFL season.
-He served as the head football coach at the Montana State School of Mines—now known as Montana Tech of the University of Montana from 1952 to 1956.
+Olsen was drafted by the Green Bay Packers in the 32nd round of the 1947 NFL draft and played with the team during the 1949 NFL season.
+He served as the head football coach at the Montana State School of Mines—now known as Montana Technological University from 1952 to 1956.